emmaggie/SPINDLE_ZOO/README.md

 ### SPINDLE ZOO
-Scripts and plots from: "The Spindle Zoo: A comparative analysis of spindle morphometrics across metazoans."
+Scripts and plots from: "The Spindle Zoo provides a comparative analysis of spindle morphometrics across metazoans."

 In the spirit of open science, complete R and Python code generated in the course of data analysis is deposited here.
 We are working on making the raw data (images) available too.